top of page

 Prepare the Filling

-5. Preheat the oven to 175°C (350°F).
-In the bowl of a standing mixer fitted with the paddle attachment, beat the butter and sugar on medium-high until well combined.
-On low, add the eggs, one at a time.
-Then, add the vanilla, cornstarch and quark; mix until smooth.
+6. Preheat the oven to 175°C (350°F).
+In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and sugar on medium-high speed until well combined and creamy.

-6. Remove the pan from the refrigerator and spread the cooled apples evenly along the bottom of crust.
-Pour the quark mixture over the apples.
-Sprinkle the sliced almonds and brown sugar on top.
+8. Remove the crust from the refrigerator and spread the cooled apples evenly over the bottom.
+Pour the quark mixture over the apples, smoothing the top with a spatula.
+Sprinkle the sliced almonds and brown sugar evenly on top.

 Make the Apricot Glaze

-8. Heat the apricot jam in a small saucepan over medium heat until melted.
-Remove from heat and strain the jam through a fine strainer to remove any fruit lumps.
-Brush the cake with the apricot glaze, and decorate with almonds.
+12. In a small saucepan over medium heat, warm the apricot jam until melted.
+Strain the jam through a fine sieve to remove any fruit lumps for a smooth glaze.
+Brush the warm glaze evenly over the cheesecake, then decorate with toasted almonds.

 Enjoy!